 The whole process is generally under a month, but it can vary.
 What makes it longer?
 Generally it’s the lawyers, but it can be wanting to spend a bit more time building the relationship or understanding particular points.
 Our emphasis is on collaboration throughout the process, both with the founders but also with co-investors .
 This is going to be a team effort, so there’s value in getting the team together as soon as is feasible.

-We are happy to lead an investment round or follow if you already have a lead but we do prefer to co-invest.
 Our preference is straight equity, we have a leaning against convertible notes (see this great piece from Mark Suster) but if you really want them, we prefer SAFE notes.

 The basis of rampersand was to help give the companies we back an unfair chance of success through our experience and networks, so we are at our founders’ disposal.
-We believe that our role is to become a trusted adviser for our founders — for both the good bits and the hard bits.
+Our role is to become a trusted adviser for our founders — for both the good bits and the hard bits.
 We know there are going to be difficult parts of every company’s journey, and we don’t expect the founders we back to have all the answers.
 It can be very lonely being a founder, and we are there to back you no matter what happens.